OHalvorson77/OHalvorson77/README.md

 - Beauty of Math (Mandelbrot Plot Analysis) Project
 - BlockChain Simulation Project
 - Automated AI Video Essay Youtube Chanel
+- Building a platform to automatically generate and deploy portfolio websites based on a voice recording or input text (Tell me about yourself type question into structured website)

 To Recruiters,